 - Surgical Biopsy: If other biopsy techniques don’t provide the necessary information, the surgeon may remove all or large parts of the suspicious breast tissues.
 If the suspicious tissues are deep within the breasts, a wire may be inserted to guide the surgeon.

 Magnetic resonance imaging (MRI) is a diagnostic test that visualizes abnormal breast tissues more clearly than a mammogram.
 Your doctor may recommend an MRI if you have a higher risk of breast cancer due to genetic predisposition or if the mammogram produces inconclusive or unclear results.

 Ultrasound is a diagnostic test that allows doctors to detect the size, shape, and location of a tumor during your breast cancer diagnosis in Boston.
 It’s worth noting that all breast cancers aren’t visible on ultrasound, so this diagnostic tool is generally recommended with mammography.
 If the doctor identifies an abnormality through a mammogram, they may use ultrasound for further inspection or guide the needle during a biopsy.

 Your Diagnosis in Wellesley, MA

-Dr. Katherina Calvillo has over 16 years of experience in the field, and she works with Harvard-affiliated pathologists and surgeons to diagnose and characterize breast cancer.
+Dr. Katherina Calvillo has nearly 20 years of experience in the field, and she works with Harvard-affiliated pathologists and surgeons to diagnose and characterize breast cancer.
 She understands that the possibility of breast cancer, however remote, can be disconcerting, to say the least.
 To that end, she supports you through every step of the process to ensure your physical and emotional comfort.